boa-dev/boa-dev.github.io/blog/boa-release-21/index.md

 ### Span nodes and error backtraces

-We also closed an outstanding issue of supporting span nodes in our parser and AST.
-This allowed us to implement backtraces to provide better debugging information when using Boa.
+We also add support for span nodes in our parser and AST.
+Span nodes mark the start and end index in the source code for a specific token.

+As a result, this release of Boa supports error backtraces when an exception is thrown as seen below.

 ![backtrace-example](./img/backtrace.gif)

+This feature will greatly help with debugging errors when using Boa.

+### Specification updates

-### New Set methods
+#### Set methods

 This release adds support for the new set methods added in ES2025.